Research Project 1, Marseille, France

 In this research project, I will focus on attaining an informative tonotopy of the human brainstem, particularly the inferior colliculus as a prominent subcortical auditory region, in tinnitus patients.
 Comparing the function of the brainstem in the tinnitus group with the normal hearing group may reveal a tonotopic reorganization in the diseased subjects, as the animal experiments have already reported that.
 The data acquisition in this project will be accomplished by fMRI.
 Thanks to the dense vascular network in the brain, the hemodynamic response in each region is strongly associated with the activity in the same area.
 However, due to the miniature size of the inferior colliculus, the conventional fMRI cannot return informative results.
 Thus, an advanced zoom-technique in MRI by Siemens will be employed to achieve functional images with higher resolution in different small subcortical areas.
 By applying several sound stimulations with different frequencies to the subject, the fMRI scanner acquires high-resolution activity map of the subcortical auditory region.
 This experiment will be combined with Brainstem Evoked Response Audiometry (BERA) to elevate the accuracy of the fMRI result by correlating the outcomes of both data acquisition methods.

 Research Project 9, Nottingham, United Kingdom

-Measuring brain’s neurochemistry in tinnitus and hearing loss using non-invasive Magnetic Resonance Spectroscopy
+Measuring the brain’s neurochemistry in tinnitus and hearing loss using non-invasive Magnetic Resonance Spectroscopy